Heard real estate investors throw around the term “cash-on-cash return” but not entirely sure what it means?

-Cash-on-cash calculator aside, you should understand how to calculate cash-on-cash return yourself.
+Cash-on-cash calculator aside, you should understand how to calculate cash-on-cash returns yourself.
 Fortunately, it’s easy enough to do on the back of a cocktail napkin, even after using said napkin for its intended purpose.

-What Is Cash-on-Cash Return?
+What Is a Cash-on-Cash Return?

 Quite simply, cash-on-cash return is the net annual yield you earn on your own cash invested in a property or real estate deal.
 That includes your down payment, closing costs, and any out-of-pocket repair costs that you didn’t finance.